jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure-autoscale.rst

    .. image:: ../_static/images/azure/scale_out.png
       :align: center

-   The second form needs to be edited for the second rule to descrease the instance count by 1 when the average CPU usage over 10 minutes is less than 5%.
+   The second form needs to be edited for the second rule to decrease the instance count by 1 when the average CPU usage over 10 minutes is less than 5%.
    Save this rule and then save the overall scale condition, the cluster will be updated automatically.

    .. image:: ../_static/images/azure/scale_in.png